Jim-JMCD/syncBKUP/README.md

 <ins>MS Windows</ins>

-* The defualt is 260 characters
+* The default is 260 characters
 * According Microsoft "The maximum path of 32,767 characters is approximate (sic)"
 * See section **Setting Windows directory path length** to determine current path length setting and change it.